This guide will show you how to use the tool. For explanations of all the numbers, please refer to our FAQ page.

 - My Account

-Great, you've just done your first bit of research, and you have the latest Global data for your search in front of you.
+Great, you've just done your first bit of research, and you should have the latest Google data right in front of you:

 You can choose whether to get keywords loosely based on your seed (Keywords in any order is great for this) or keywords that match your seed more closely (Keywords inside a search term).

 - Using Keywords in any order for a seed like wedding photographer will give results including wedding photographer, photographer for wedding and best wedding photographer and so on - the keywords that have wedding and photographer in them.